TopeAdebayo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to change owner of a file with condition
+Script to play the StarWars IV episode in the terminal